-Aspiring Safety Products is a family manufacturing business previously owned by Alice Shanks and Lindsay Main.
+Aspiring Safety Products is a family manufacturing business founded originally by Alice Shanks and Lindsay Main.
 The business was established in 1980 to make climbing harnesses, which had been expensive and cumbersome at the time.
-The business expanded during the 1980s to manufacture outdoor equipment for climbing, tramping, and caving, and was later registered as a company under the name Aspiring Safety Products Ltd.
+The business expanded during the 1980s to manufacture outdoor equipment for climbing, tramping, and caving, and was later registered as a company under the name Aspiring Safety Products Ltd. During the 90’s the company evolved to make harnesses in the industrial world as well as a large number of custom harnesses for the adventure tourism sector.

-In 2015 after 30 successful years Christchurch local Shane Rhodes purchased the business from Lindsay and Alice after being impressed by the business they had built over the years.
-With a strong established brand in place and a loyal significant customer base from all parts of the world the business is well placed for the next 30 years.
+In 2015 after 35 successful years Christchurch local Shane Rhodes purchased the business from Lindsay and Alice after being impressed by the business and brand they had built over the years.
+With a strong established brand in place and a loyal significant customer base from all parts of the world the business is well placed for the next 35 years.
+With a young family of three, a passion for the outdoor industry and a desire to take on the world with the Aspiring brand it’s fair to say his motivation for the business to succeed is extremely high.

 In the mid 1980s he became involved in caving, and has explored many of New Zealand’s deepest caves, in particular organising and leading 20 ten-day expeditions to New Zealand’s biggest cave, Bulmer Cavern.